 Christopher Lloyd, Lecturer in English Literature at the University of Hertfordshire said: ‘This module is significant because learning about black culture, rights and social justice is vital to our understanding of the contemporary world.
 The University is committed to both international perspectives and addressing the BME attainment gap in higher education.
 We see this module as part of that larger project.’

 This course will be available from September 2018 from the University of Hertfordshire.
-A taster session is being held at the University of Hertfordshire’s de Havilland campus in the afternoon of Wednesday 9 May.

 Information is also available on the MA Literature and Culture course webpage on our website.